All Articles

 Many people have started fundraisers.
 Just like Celeste Barber, many other celebrities have given their substantial contribution.
 This includes actors, singers, and professional athletes, such as Chris Hemsworth, Elton John, Leonardo DiCaprio, and Serena Williams.

 Even the smallest amount can make a difference.
-We are the ones that can make a change.
+We are the ones who can make a change.
 So let’s do this together!

 We doubt there’s someone that isn’t aware of what’s happening in Australia at this point.